The Pros, Cons and Everything You Need to Know About Making Your Blog Your Business

 One of your first steps should be to consider whether or not it makes sense for you to incorporate your business.
 After you learn about the benefits of incorporation, you need to decide which business structure makes the most sense for you.

 Because forming a business has both legal and tax implications, we recommend that you consult with an accountant and a lawyer to ensure that you are picking the best structure for your business and personal circumstances.
-(Shameless plug: If you want to talk to a lawyer who knows the blogging world about which structure is best for you, we also have a firm, Hashtag Legal, and we'd love to set up a consult to discuss your options and how we can help.)

 Now, let's review the most common business structures.